 |

-Elisabeth Vincentelli is chief drama critic at the New York Post.
-Born in France, she moved to the U.S. in 1987, New York in 1990.
-She graduated from the Institute of Political Studies in Paris (B.A., history and political science) and Rutgers University (M.A., contemporary history).
-Elisabeth joined Time Out New York in 2000 as music editor; she later served senior editor, then arts & entertainment editor.
-Over the years, she has contributed criticism, profiles and essays to publications such The New York Times, The Los Angeles Times, Slate, Salon, The Believer and Entertainment Weekly; she is also the author of Abba Gold (Continuum).
-She lives in Park Slope, Brooklyn.
+Elisabeth Vincentelli contributes to The New Yorker and the New York Times, among other publications.
+From 2009 through 2016, she was the chief drama critic at the New York Post.
+Elisabeth joined Time Out New York in 2000 as music editor; she later served as senior editor, then arts and entertainment editor.
+Over the years, she has contributed criticism, profiles and essays to publications such the Los Angeles Times, Slate, Salon, The Believer and Entertainment Weekly; she is also the author of Abba Gold (Continuum) and Abba Treasures (Omnibus).
+She is the co-founder and co-host of the theater podcast "Marks & Vincentelli" with Peter Marks of the Washington Post.

 Back to top |